|

 assumptions from where we start

-- Fundamental beliefs that allows you to
+- Fundamental beliefs that allows you to begin

-the disempowering Mind Servitude model
+disempowering Mind Servitude model

-- Identify and take
+- Identify and take control of the intricate

-emotions and your behavior.
+connections between your mind, your emotions and your behavior.

-- The clearest and easiest model
+- The clearest and

-NLP PROGRAMS - BASIXINC - Centre
+PROGRAMS -

-for Human Excellence
+BASIXINC - Centre for Human Excellence

 CERTIFICATIONS